kosiarn/Content-Delivery-Network/services/edge/README.md

 Parameters:

 - `attachment_name` - a name(with extension) of the file to fetch,
-- `cache_filesystem` - a cache to fetch the file from.
+- (Optional) `cache_filesystem` - a cache to fetch the file from.
 The default is the cache created by the module.

 A function for retrieving a resource from cache.